Nerang River: Surfers Riverwalk

-The City of Gold Coast council's "Surfers Riverwalk" coastal pathway links Sundale Bridge, Macintosh Island, Budd's Beach, Surfers Central Riverwalk, Cascade Gardens, the Gold Coast Convention and Exhibition Centre, Casino Island and Pacific Fair Shopping Centre.
+The City of Gold Coast council's "Surfers Riverwalk" coastal pathway links Sundale Bridge, Macintosh Island, Budd's Beach, Surfers Central Riverwalk, Cascade Gardens, the Gold Coast Convention & Exhibition Centre, Casino Island and Pacific Fair shopping centre.

 Boat ramps

 Boat ramps that are open to the public are located at Waterways Drive at Main Beach, Budds Beach, Evandale, on the Isle of Capri, TE Peters Drive at Broadbeach Waters (Convention Centre), Carrara Road, Carrara, and at the Nerang River Parklands.

 Nerang Riverkeepers Group

 Established in 2000, under the Beaches to Bushland Volunteer restoration program, the group works to restore local endemic species along the Nerang River.
 A major ongoing project is control of the invasive cats claw creeper, registered as a Weed of National Significance.
 Cat’s claw creeper was introduced to Australia.
 It is native to Central and South America and the West Indies.
 It was first reported as naturalised in the 1950s.
 The seeds spread by wind or water.
 A woody vine, it invades warm native forests killing native trees and undergrowth.
 If cut down it can regrow from persistent underground tubers.